um-grex/grex-docs/content/english/storage/data-sizes-and-quota.md

 192.168.x.y:/   249M  100G  105G        4953  500k 1000k
 {{< /highlight >}}

 The output is a self-explanatory table.
 There are two values: __soft__ "quota" and __hard__ "limit" per each of (space, files) quotas.
 If you are over soft quota, the value of used resource (space or files) will have a star _*_ to it, and a __grace__ countdown will be shown.
 Getting over grace period, or over the hard limit prevents you from writing new data or creating new files on the filesystem.
-If you are over quota on __/home__, it is time to do some clean up there, or migrate the data-heavy items to __/global/scratch__ where they belong.
+If you are over quota on __/home__, it is time to do some cleaning up there, or migrate the data-heavy items to __/global/scratch__ where they belong.

 {{< alert type="warning" >}}
 __CAVEAT:__ The Alliance (Compute Canada) breaks the POSIX standard by redefining the quota command in their software stack.
 So, after loading the __CCEnv__ module on Grex, the quota command may return garbage.
 For accurate output about your quota, load __GrexEnv__ first before running the command __quota__ or use the command __diskusage_report__ (see below).